pulakk/blog/remote-camera/index.md

 for e.g. in [Digital Ocean](https://www.digitalocean.com/), will.
 So your wireguard app can act as the client to connect to the server's public IP address and create a tunnel.
-You would then be able to connect to the router remotely as long as you can access the hosted server remotely.
+You would then be able to connect to the router remotely as long as you can access the hosted server.

 This brings us to another problem.
 Not all routers have VPN client support.
 Many routers, like [ones from TP-Link](https://community.tp-link.com/en/home/forum/topic/168500)